 What to do if you or your child has symptoms:

-You and anyone you live with should stay at home and not have visitors until you get your test result – only leave your home to have a test.
+The person who is symptomatic should stay at home and not have visitors until the test result – only leave your home to have a test.

 Click HERE to book a test through the NHS Coronavirus website

 You can read our detailed risk assessments here: